 If you're looking for a Dell monitor on a budget, look into the Dell S2721QS.
-It's a step-down model from the Dell S2722QC in the S Series lineup, which means it has fewer features, but other than that, it performs similarly.
-It has no USB ports to connect extra devices, but if you need a basic 4k monitor for office work, you'll be happy with it.
+Part of the S Series lineup, it's a step-down model from the Del U2723QE, which means it has fewer features, but it still has a 4k, 27-inch screen.
+It has no USB ports to connect extra devices, but if you need a basic monitor for office work, you'll be happy with it as text looks sharp.
+It doesn't have an IPS Black panel either, so blacks look gray, and it lacks a dedicated sRGB mode, but that's the trade-off for getting something cheaper.

 That said, it offers great value as an entry-level gaming monitor as it has a fast response time for minimal blur.
 It also has some features other budget-friendly monitors don't have, like HDMI Forum VRR, meaning its VRR support works with the PS5.
 While its 165Hz refresh rate may seem limiting for competitive gamers, you can also check out the Dell Alienware AW2523HF if you want something with a higher 360Hz refresh rate.
 That said, the G2724D tends to cost less and has a higher resolution for more detailed images.